andybest/common-lisp/README.md

 # shadow

-A lightweight system to help with defining and managing OpenGL shader programs.
+A lispy system for defining OpenGL shader programs and associated buffer objects.

 ## Overview

-Under the hood, Shadow is just a wrapper around the [Varjo](https://github.com/cbaggers/varjo) library used for writing shader programs, and some fluff to allow referencing shader programs by name, querying for basic information about them, as well as modifying uniform variables throughout the lifecycle of an OpenGL application.
-Limited and experimental support for writing to uniform buffer objects is also available.
+Under the hood, Shadow is just a wrapper around the [Varjo](https://github.com/cbaggers/varjo) library used for writing shader programs, and some fluff to allow referencing shader programs by name, querying for basic information about them, modifying uniform variables throughout the lifecycle of an OpenGL application, and managing certain OpenGL buffer object types (UBO, SSBO currently).

-The goal of Shadow is to be a simple solution to ease the task of writing and managing OpenGL shader programs, and as such, does not and will not contain every feature you might need.
+The goal of Shadow is to be a simple solution to ease the task of writing and managing OpenGL shader programs and associated buffers.

 ## Install